gaiusmathew/git-branch/README.md

     export PS1="\[\033[01;37m\]\u@\h:\[\033[01;33m\]\w\[\033[32m\]\$(parse_git_branch)\[\033[00m\]\[\033[01;37m\]\$"
     ```

 6. Save the file and restart bash again, voila.....
-Open your git folder to see the change.
+Open your git folder to see the change
+7. Revert the permissions given to '.bashrc' file by typing 'sudo chmod 744 path/.bashrc' to make it read only

    If you get stuck anywhere report it in [issues](https://github.com/gaiusmathew/git-branch/issues)